-- In ASO2023, warm SST anomalies associated with El Niño conditions continued in the equatorial eastern Pacific extending to the coastal regions of South America.
+- In OND2023, warm SST anomalies associated with El Niño conditions continued in the equatorial eastern Pacific with a reduction in warming anomalies along the coastal regions of South America.
 Almost over all ocean basins, specifically, over the North Pacific, central southern Pacific, northern Atlantic, western and southern Indian Ocean, the SST warm anomalies persisted as well (slide 4).
-Initialized with warm SST anomalies, CFSv2 maintained the large-scale structure of the observed SST anomalies (slide 10). - The AMIP simulation, the initialized forecasts, and other MME forecasts all captured the large-scale distribution of observed precipitation anomalies in tropical latitudes below (above) normal anomalies in the equatorial southern Indian Ocean (equatorial western Pacific) and wetter conditions stretching along a narrow equatorial band across the entire Pacific basin (slides 11, 37-39). - Another distinctive feature in rainfall was below normal anomalies in the equatorial eastern Indian Ocean associated with the positive phase of the Indian Ocean Dipole Mode and was reproduced in model simulations and predictions (slide 11). - Consistent with the notion of SSTs constraining atmospheric variability, the above normal 200-mb heights and land surface temperature anomalies continued almost throughout the globe both in observations and model predictions and simulations (slide 13). - The initialized CFSv2 forecasts predicted well the observed 200-mb height positive anomalies responses to warm SSTs that resulted in good prediction in the large-scale distribution of observed above normal temperature anomalies in general (slide 12, 13, 15, 16). - October 2023 monthly mean forecasts predicted the observed North America large scale structure of 200-mb height and warm temperature anomalies since early September initial conditions, while failed in precipitation prediction(slides 33-35).
+Initialized with warm SST anomalies, CFSv2 maintained the large-scale structure of the observed SST anomalies (slide 10). - The AMIP simulations, the initialized forecasts, and other MME forecasts all captured the large-scale distribution of observed precipitation anomalies in tropical latitudes below (above) normal anomalies in the equatorial eastern and southern Indian Ocean and Maritime Continent (equatorial western Pacific) and wetter conditions stretching along a narrow equatorial band across the entire Pacific basin (slides 11, 37-39). - Another distinctive feature in rainfall was below normal anomalies in the equatorial eastern Indian Ocean associated with the positive phase of the Indian Ocean Dipole Mode and was reproduced in model simulations and predictions (slide 11). - Consistent with the notion of SSTs constraining atmospheric variability, the tendency for above normal 200-mb heights and land surface temperature anomalies continued almost throughout the globe both in observations and model predictions and simulations (slide 13). - The initialized CFSv2 forecasts predicted well the observed 200-mb height positive anomalies responses to warm SSTs that resulted in good prediction in the large-scale distribution of observed above normal temperature anomalies in general (slide 12, 13, 15, 16). - December 2023 monthly mean forecasts predicted well the observed North America warm temperature anomalies from the early November initial conditions but failed in the predictions of precipitation anomalies (slides 34-35).